PhyLimChordata/Noisy-Ninjas/README.md

 ### Tech Stack
 We will be using a **MERN** set up.

 **M** - MongoDB - Document based **database**.
 Ideal due to scalability and lack of relationships.
 Works well with NodeJS.

-**E** - Express - **Backend**: Web app framework for Nodejs **R** - React - Javascript **frontend framework** which will generate the UI.
+**E** - Express - **Backend**: Web app framework for Nodejs

+**R** - React - Javascript **frontend framework** which will generate the UI.

 **N** - NodeJS - Javascript run time environment which will execute code outside of a browser such as a **server**

 ### Deployment
 We will be using **Cloud Amazon Gamelift**.

-It is intended to deploy, operate, and scale dedicated, low-cost servers in the cloud for session-based multiplayer games.
+It is intended to deploy, operate, and scale dedicated, low-cost and high-performing servers in the cloud for session-based multiplayer games.

+Game sessions will be made which are instances of the game run on Gamelift.
+Players will find and join existing sessions to play.

+We haven't used Gamelift before and so not sure if this will fully deploy the app.

+In that case, the app can be deployed using AWS on some domain.

 ### Collaborators
 Andy Phy Lim

 Calvin Cheng

 Annas Rahuma